Skip to main content

 Implementing Prompt Chaining

-Let's take a look at an example implementation using Node.js and Gemini.
+Here’s an example implementation using Node.js and Gemini.

-• Task Decomposition: Identify the main task and divide it into smaller, logical subtasks.
+• Task Decomposition: identify the main task and divide it into smaller, logical subtasks.

-• Prompt Design: Craft prompts tailored to each subtask, ensuring clarity and specificity.
+• Prompt Design: craft prompts tailored to each subtask, ensuring clarity and specificity.

-• Validation: At each stage, assess the output for correctness before proceeding.
+• Validation: at each stage, assess the output for correctness before proceeding.
 (Optional)

 Practical Example: Generating a social media post based on a press release

-Let's create a new project and install some dependencies:
+Create a new project and install dependencies:

 npm init -y && npm pkg set type="module"